 - Attend an Asylum Training.
 PHR requires asylum volunteers to receive training before taking cases.
-Sign up for upcoming trainings here.
+View upcoming training opportunities.

 - You’re officially an Asylum Network member!
 PHR will email you with potential cases; once you accept a case, the case attorney will contact you to schedule an evaluation.

 PHR Process for Matching Clinicians with Asylum Cases